jake-stewart/massren/README.md

 if no files are provided, then all files in the current directory are used.

-there is no special functionality for selecting files. shell globbing should be used instead.
+there is no special functionality for selecting files. shell globbing & piping should be used instead.

+### deleting files
+you can supply a deletion string with the `-d` flag.
+Any files renamed to this string will be deleted.
+For example, use `massren -d '!' *.py` and change any lines to `!` and they will be deleted.
+An empty string can be used as a deletion string.

 ### demo